cykorteam/cykorteam.github.io/2025/02/2025-02-01-Write-Up-AlpacaHack.markdown

 sage: c.nth_root(4, all=True)
 [19149, 13131, 46388, 52406]
 ```

-We can notice that the result is not unique, and there's a big chance where the root is not equal to the plaintext that we intended.
+We can notice that the result is not unique, and there's a big chance that the root is not equal to the plaintext that we intended.

 So by sending $m^e$ to the server, the server will reply $m$ in cases where $e \nmid p - 1$ and $e \nmid q - 1$, however if $e \mid p - 1$, $e \nmid q - 1$, the `nth_root` result should be same with $m$ over modulo $p$ but high chance it's not for $q$.